graeme-lockley/Musings/ThoughtsOnActors/20180528-removeAll.md

-The following is an elegant piece of code which implements removing a file or directory.
+The following is an elegant piece of code which implements removing of a file or directory in JavaScript.
 Should the directory not be empty then it will remove that directories' contents before removing the directory itself.

 This code is elegant as: